Afghanistan: What does NATO withdrawal mean for India? | DW | 27.07.2021

 "India will continue to support the Afghan state and people as long as there is no state collapse," he argued.
 "Even then, India will find ways to support the Afghan people through education and other opportunities in India."

 As for a civil war, he believed that was unlikely.
 "There is a considerable ground to cover before state collapse and civil war.
-The more likely scenario is one of coordinated armed resistance against the Taliban."
+The more likely scenario is one of coordinated armed resistance against the Taliban," he said.